 - 1. Innovation.
 What is unique about this project? - 2.
 Importance.
 How does this project address an important problem in understanding, diagnosing or treating epilepsy in humans?
 What will be the potential benefit and appeal to people with epilepsy and their families? - 3.
 People.
 Who are the PD/PIs, collaborators, and other researchers and are they well suited to the project?
-Will they serve as good ambassadors for the university and for Lily's Fund? - 4.
+Will they serve as good ambassadors for the university and for Lily's Fund?
+Is the PI committed to a career in epilepsy research? - 4.
 Approach.
 Are the overall strategy, methodology, and analyses well reasoned and sound? - 5.
 Environment.
 What are the timeframe and the probability for success? - 6.
 Overall Impression.
 Is it creative, tenacious and determined in its exploration of epilepsy?